microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/message-reply.md

 Reply to the sender of a [message](../resources/message.md) using either JSON or MIME format.

-When using JSON format, you can:
+When using JSON format:
 - Specify either a comment or the **body** property of the `message` parameter.
 Specifying both will return an HTTP 400 Bad Request error.
 - If the original message specifies a recipient in the **replyTo** property, per Internet Message Format ([RFC 2822](https://www.rfc-editor.org/info/rfc2822)), send the reply to the recipients in **replyTo** and not the recipient in the **from** property.

 When using MIME format:
-- Provide the applicable [Internet Message Headers](https://tools.ietf.org/html/rfc2076) and the [MIME content](https://tools.ietf.org/html/rfc2045), all encoded in **base64** format in the request body.
+- Provide the applicable [Internet message headers](https://tools.ietf.org/html/rfc2076) and the [MIME content](https://tools.ietf.org/html/rfc2045), all encoded in **base64** format in the request body.
-- Add any attachments and S/MIME properties into the MIME content.
+- Add any attachments and S/MIME properties to the MIME content.

 This method saves the message in the **Sent Items** folder.